baverman/orcsome/docs/index.rst

 Features
 --------

-* Written on python.
+* Written in python.
 It means very hackable.

 * Optimization, cpu and memory efficiency are top goals.